TomasVotruba/tomasvotruba.com/packages/blog/data/2023/2023-02-14-how-can-we-generate-unit-tests-part-3-how-to-ask-davinci-and-codex-to-get-the-right-answer.md

 use PHPUnit\Framework\TestCase;
 ```

 Oh, what is this?
-It starts as a test case, but I feel some crutial part is missing.
+It starts as a test case, but some crucial part is missing.

 <br>